USS America (CV-66)

 Like other carriers, she was meant to deploy and recover aircraft for both peacetime and wartime operations in the U.S. Navy.

-The Kitty Hawk class of carriers, to which the USS America belonged, was improved upon from the previous Forrestal class with better size and better placement of elevators for moving aircraft.
+The USS America belonged to the Kitty Hawk class of carriers, which was improved upon from the previous Forrestal class with better size and better placement of elevators for moving aircraft.

 USS America was constructed in Newport News, Virginia, beginning in 1961 and finishing in 1965.
 Under the command of Captain Lawrence Heyworth Jr., the ship was officially commissioned in January 1965 at the Norfolk Naval Shipyard.